 Established in 1882 (one of the oldest boarding schools in Switzerland), owned by the same family for five generations and located in the centre of Lausanne.
 The school also runs a post high school 13th grade programme, the modern equivalent of a ‘finishing’ school.
-22 per cent of candidates achieved A*-A at A-Level in 2018 and recently graduates have continued to gain places at leading global universities.
+Over 20 per cent of candidates achieved A*-A at A-Level recently and graduates have continued to gain places at leading global universities.
 Accredited by the Council of International Schools (CIS) and the New England Association of Schools and Colleges (NASC).

 College Champittet Campus Pully-Lausanne

-School developed curriculum/French Bac/Swiss Maturité/IB Diploma; ages 3-18; day and boarding; co-ed; independent; privately owned; 750 pupils
+Adapted curriculum / French Bac / Swiss Maturité / IB Diploma; ages 3-18; day and boarding; co-ed; independent; privately owned; 750 students

 Ecole Nouvelle de la Suisse Romande

-Montessori/IGCSEs/IB Diploma/Swiss Maturité; ages 3-18; co-ed; day and boarding; independent; privately owned; 600 pupils
+Montessori / IGCSE / IB Diploma / Swiss Maturité; ages 3-18; co-ed; day and boarding; independent; privately owned; 600 students